LIVING IN YOUR STUDENT HOME

 Rent is collected by direct debit on or shortly after the first day of every month, so cleared funds must be in the account prior to that date.

-As tenants you are responsible for paying gas and electricity bills.
+As tenants you are responsible for paying gas and electricity bills, unless you have chosen to opt into our bills inclusive scheme.
 Gas and electricity meter readings are taken by us at the start of your tenancy which you will need to provide to the gas and electricity companies to set up your billing accounts.